Monday, October 21, 2024

 Ability score increases are now tied to backgrounds, which is fine.
 I personally like my dwarves sturdy and taciturn and my elves lithe and frail, but I get why the culture has moved away from that.

-What's funny is that Wizards of the Coast did away with specified ability score increases entirely in favor of letting players build the exact characters they wanted, then tied the ability score increases to backgrounds and...made them specific again?
+What's funny is that, beginning a few years ago, Wizards of the Coast did away with specified ability score increases entirely in favor of letting players build the exact characters they wanted, then tied the ability score increases to backgrounds in the 2024 playtest materials, and now...made them specific again?
 For example, a player who chooses the acolyte background can now only increase some combination of Intelligence, Wisdom, or Charisma (+2 to one and +1 to another, or +1 to all three).

 In the 2014 rules, a player might choose to be a dwarf fighter because that race and class synergize well, then have their pick of interesting backgrounds with which to differentiate that character.
 Now, a player might choose to be a soldier fighter for the same reason, and it is instead the species which differentiates the character.